 - Hold a Professional Teaching Certificate in British Columbia (see note 1), or

 - Have completed an undergraduate degree in an education-related field with practicum experience (see notes 2 and 4), or

-- Have completed an undergraduate degree and have documented experience working with children in educational or recreational settings (see notes 3 and 4).
+- Have completed an undergraduate degree and have documented experience working with children in an educational or recreational setting (see notes 3 and 4).